-It is more than ten years since Elida Trading first brought these bows into the UK and made them well known.
+It is now more than 14 years since Elida Trading first brought these bows into the UK on a commerical basis and made them well known.
 First, the fibreglass, advanced composite and carbongraphite.
 Then the braided carbonfibre bows came out and then the X series.
-Last year the braided X bow came out and this year there is another new model called the hybrid 2005BCFR.
+In 2015 braided X bow came out and in 2016 there was another new model called the hybrid 2016BCFR.
 This bow has red nylon threads woven in with the carbon fibre.
 These not only look pretty but also reduce the stiffness of the bow, making it softer, more flexible.
 So for those who have found Glassers too stiff in the past, this may well be of interest.

 Due to difficulties in importing from the USA, I was forced to downplay these bows for several years.
 No longer!
 I have now found a way to bring them over in a way that makes them a viable option for me as a seller.
 So, Glasser bows are here again and I am happy!

 By the way, although there is a UK wholesaler who imports some of these bows and violins, I have by far the widest range of Glasser bows in the UK.
 Elida has always been known for looking where other retailers do not look and so it has been with Glasser.